By Joanne Jeffries. Last Updated 15th November 2021. Welcome to our case study relating to personal injury claims payouts for a pelvis injury.

 However, in this case study that we have researched, a woman carrying out her usual duties at work was left in agony after a trailer carrying her to another part of the premises was released from the cab and she was spilled out – along with other colleagues – onto the road, causing her to suffer injuries to her lower back/pelvis and neck.

 The woman in question sought compensation for a pelvis injury at work and was awarded £120,000 in compensation for her accident at work.
 Below, we take a look at the case in more detail, explaining how accident at work compensation claims can be started without funds upfront, as well as talking about what to do after an accident at work and how to conduct a personal injury claim for a pelvis injury at work.
+Whether you’re looking for a law firm to help you claim compensation for a pelvic bone injury such as a fractured pelvis from a car accident or slip and fall, or you’ve suffered a broken pelvis or pelvic fracture due to auto accidents as a passenger, we could help discuss your case for compensation for your injury, and could help you begin a case against insurance companies of a liable party, which could include a payout for medical bills.

 Machinery Workplace Safety Information